AnalyticsMarch 2026 · 8 min read

 Setting up Consent Mode V2 requires one additional GTM tag and a connection to your consent management platform (CMP) - tools like Cookiebot, Borlabs Cookie, or OneTrust have ready-made GTM templates.
 The setup is covered separately in the Consent Mode V2 guide, but the core principle is: do not set up GA4 conversion tracking without it.

-In my experience working with DACH clients: what actually goes wrong
+In client accounts: what actually goes wrong

 Data sources & methodology

-Benchmark data and market observations from Google Ads accounts managed by Dennis Westphal across Switzerland and the DACH region (2020–2026).
+Benchmark data and market observations from Google Ads accounts managed by Dennis Westphal across Switzerland and the DACH region (2020-2026).
 Keyword volume data: DataForSEO March 2026.
-Industry context cross-referenced with WordStream 2025 Google Ads Industry Benchmarks and official Google Ads documentation.
+Industry context based on official Google Ads documentation.

 Not sure if your GA4 tracking is set up correctly?